 Depending on where the hole is and how good the weather seals are in your vehicle, the gases can actually leak into the cabin.
 You may or may not smell exhaust gases (carbon monoxide is odorless and colorless) but you may start to feel sick.

 Dizziness, fainting, nausea, and weakness are just some of the effects you may experience, and if there isn’t enough fresh air in the vehicle, the resulting sickness can be deadly.
-If you experience any of these symptoms, get your car fixed as soon as possible.
+If you experience these symptoms, stop driving and get your exhaust system checked immediately.
+Carbon monoxide is especially dangerous since you can’t see or smell it.

 How Does a Muffler Get a Hole in It?